AudienceSecondary school, Tertiary

 On this page...

 DNA barcoding is a genetic technique that scientists at the Australian Museum use to identify species and measure biodiversity.
-Use this series of videos and state-of-the-art 3D animations to learn more about laboratory 'tools of the trade', good scientific practice, and technologies such as the polymerase chain reaction (PCR), gel electrophoresis and DNA sequencing.
+Use this series of video modules to learn more about laboratory 'tools of the trade', good scientific practice, and technologies such as the polymerase chain reaction (PCR), gel electrophoresis and DNA sequencing.

-Then put your skills and knowledge to the test with our online DNA barcoding modules!
+Then put your skills and knowledge to the test with our DNA barcoding activity!
 You can use real DNA sequences from scientists in the Australian Museum Research Institute (AMRI) and bioinformatic tools in 'DNA Subway' to solve a scientific puzzle.

 The Australian Museum would like to thank Sydney Grammar School for funding this project and acknowledge their commitment to supporting the development of science education resources for NSW schools.

-3D animations by 3D Visualisation and Aesthetics lab, UNSW Sydney.
+3D animations by Dr Andrew Lilja and A/Prof John McGhee, 3D Visualisation Aesthetics Lab, UNSW Sydney.

-- Watch the DNA barcoding module videos and answer the guiding questions.
+- Watch all eight DNA barcoding modules below and answer the guiding questions.

 What is DNA barcoding?